RgbTrouw/Qs-Messenger/README.md

      ** Make sure to adjust the server address within the enclosed "hostname" file; (address:port)

      ** Stay tuned for the latest updates and developments.

+** Notice ** Some files have been revised.
+Binaries have thus been removed for now.

 Client configuration:
 --------------------------------------------------